Dingram91/OptimalBinarySearchTreeProject/README.md

 # OptimalBinarySearchTreeProject
-Project for testing runtimes of the optimal binary search tree function (Dynamic Programming)
+Project for testing runtimes of the optimal binary search tree function (Dynamic Programming) (COT 3400 - CRN 14000)

 ## Running
 The project is run from the command line.